"A race that only exists in anime"

 - Myuu from Atelier Marie, who has sandy white hair, blue eyes, and brown skin, plays this straight for foreign flavour.

 - The female lead from Feel the Magic: XY/XX is depicted as just a black silhouette with light silver hair and a blue dress.
 According to one of the designers, the ambiguity of her character design is part of what made her endearing to many players, since she is ultimately a product of the viewer's imagination.

-- Believe it or not, General Leo is supposed to be this trope.
-You can see he looks Ambiguously Brown on his in-game portrait, but his sprite makes him look very caucasian.
+- Final Fantasy VI.
+Believe it or not, General Leo is supposed to be this trope.
+You can see he looks Ambiguously Brown on his in-game portrait, but his sprite makes him look very Caucasian.

-- Another Square Enix character, Escher from the iPod/Phone App Chaos Rings, is a white-haired, brown-skinned guy, and is just about the most cruel hearted person in the entire tournament and, in a different storyline, an antagonist (mostly.
+- Another Square Enix character, Escher, is a white-haired, brown-skinned guy, and is just about the most cruel hearted person in the entire tournament and, in a different storyline, an antagonist (mostly.
 He's selfish, an assassin, borderline evil for the majority of the game, even going so far as to threaten the two youngest competitors that even if they were kids, he'd still kill them, which he does, to his regret, however.)

-- Another interesting version of this is Zhamo, arguable the nicest guy in the game.
-And he's black.
-There are no white people with white hair in a Square Enix game.
-This world is coming to an end.
+- Another interesting version of this is Zhamo, white-haired and black, arguably the nicest guy in the game.

 - The default palettes of Ms. Fortune and, arguably, Cerebella from Skullgirls.
 Arguable in Cerebella's case because her default hair is green, rather than blonde, but most of her other palettes also give her dark skin and very light hair.